Integrate with Google Analytics

 3. Create tag

-Go to “Tags” section and click on “New” button.
+Go to the “Tags” section and click on “New” button.

 - Choose your tag: Google Analytics